aroussiteyeb/Restaurant_Lazhar/README.md

 ## Run Locally

 ### Step 1
-- Run this command `git clone https://github.com/Noor-e-Iqra/Bismillah-Restaurant-App-React-Native.git`
+- Run this command `git clone https://github.com/aroussiteyeb/Restaurant_Lazhar.git`
 - Make sure that you are in the root directory of the project, use pwd or cd for windows
-- `cd Bismillah-Restaurant-App-React-Native`
+- `cd restaurant_Lazhar`
 - `npm install`

 ### Step 2